ttacker/http-extensions/draft-ietf-httpbis-digest-headers.md

 As described in {{acting-on-resources}}, the request representation digest is computed on the enclosed representation.

-If a response references a resource different from the request URI then the `Digest` MUST be computed on the referenced resource.
+If the response does not reference the target resource then the `Digest` MUST be computed on the referenced resource.

 In the example, the payload is a representation of the resource identified by `Content-Location`